 Is your business burdened with high energy bills?
 Utility costs are a major business expense that often goes overlooked.
-Fortunately, there are many energy cost saving strategies and practical ways reduce energy costs for Australian businesses.
+Fortunately, there are many energy cost-saving strategies and practical ways to reduce energy costs for Australian businesses.
 In this post, we take a look at five ways to reduce energy costs in your business.
-Some of these tips are time sensitive so you will need to act fast.
+Some of these tips are time-sensitive so you will need to act fast.

 You may want to consider taking advantage of generous instant asset write-off provisions by the ATO, to purchase any single asset under $150,000 between 12 March 2020 and 30 June 2020.

 Businesses with turnover up to $500 million (previously capped up to $50 million) can purchase assets up to a value of $150,000 and claim them this year until 30 June 2020.
 So for a limited time, the vast majority of businesses in Australia (including larger companies) can get a considerable and instant tax deduction on assets bought between now and the end of the financial year.
 Assets purchased prior to 12 March (i.e. 11 April 2019 to 11 March 2020) will qualify for an instant asset tax write-off of $30,000.

 To claim for either threshold, you just need to make the purchase and use the asset for your business in the same year that you claim the deduction before 30 June.